acktie/Acktie-Mobile-iOS-QR-Reader/documentation/index.md

 		cancel : cancel,
 		error : error,
 	});

+## Additional options:
+These options apply to one to many of the above modes.

+### Apply to all

+##### continuous (optional):
+This feature will continuously scan for QR codes even after one has been detected.
+The user will have to click the "Done" button to exit the QR scan screen.
+With each QR code that is detected the "success" event will be triggers so you program will be able to process each QR code.
+Also, the application can use the phone virate feature to indicate a scan took place.
+See example app.js for details.

+Example:

+continuous: true,

+By default this value is false.

+### Apply to scanQRFromCamera and scanQRFromImageCapture

+##### userControlLight (optional):
+This feature will presents the user an On/Off switch in which to control the flash/torch.
+In scanQRFromCamera the light will be continuously on and in scanQRFromImageCapture the light will flash when the picture is taken.

+Example:

+userControlLight: true,

+By default this value is false.

+*NOTE*: By not setting this variable or setting it to false will default the mode to auto, which means the camera will make the determination when to use the light.

 ## Customize Overlay
 In this module's subdirectory lives is a directory called assets.
 It contains all of the images used in the overlay process.